 She is the founding editor of Pencilled In, (currently on hiatus), a magazine dedicated to showcasing work by young Asian Australian artists.
 She has previously been a Queensland Writers Centre Ambassador, and has also been involved with many literary communities around the world, including Rambutan Literary, Umbel & Panicle, @Read_Women, and Hot Chicks with Big Brains.

 She has written for Meanjin, Griffith Review, The Guardian, SBS, Archer Magazine, and more.
-She was awarded the Queensland Premier’s Young Publishers and Writers Award in 2020, and has received fellowships from the Katharine Susannah Prichard Writers Centre and the Wheeler Centre.
+She was awarded the Queensland Premier’s Young Publishers and Writers Award in 2020, for which she was also shortlisted in 2018 and 2019, and has received fellowships from the Katharine Susannah Prichard Writers Centre and the Wheeler Centre.
 She has also been shortlisted for the Deborah Cass Prize and the Deakin University Non-Fiction Prize.

 She is currently working on her first full-length manuscript, Things Left Unsaid, a collection of essays that explores the intricacies of navigating sex and relationships as a young Chinese-presenting woman in a Western society.

 She completed an Honours degree studying English Literature at The University of Queensland in 2016.
 She completed a Bachelor of Science/Arts, majoring in Biomedical Science (specialising in genetics) and English Literature in 2015.